syncfusion-content/javascript-docs/js/api/ejScroller.md

-Fires when the user stop to scroll the mouse trackball.
+It will fire when mouse trackball has been stop to wheel.

 <table class="params">
 <thead>